evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 - Prior to the update, new supply would become available via open mint, a process that is vulnerable to bot minting and allocation outside of the holder base.
 - **As of the update**, new Natcats will be directly allocated to Natcats holders via on-chain lottery.
 When a Bitcoin block produces a Natcat, the block’s hash is used as a deterministic seed to randomly select from a pool of all prior Natcats.
 The selected Natcat becomes the authorized parent for the new cat.
 - The holder of the winning Natcat (the **authorized parent**) has exclusive rights to inscribe the new asset.
 All other attempts will be rejected by on-chain indexing and will not render.
+- New Natcats are automatically added to the pool at the time of block mine and become elligible to win future blocks.
 - This system is operated autonomously on-chain, without centralized dependencies.
-- Mint rights do not expire, and transfer with the parent Natcat until utilized.
+- Mint rights do not expire, and transfer with a parent Natcat until utilized.

 ---